Down Dog

 Add an injury filter to leave out discomfort-inducing poses—bringing clarity and ease to every session.

-In-depth Pose Library
+In-depth Pose library

 Follow up the pose library with a supplemental screen—offering clear context, visual cues, and easy-to-understand guidance for every posture you explore.

-16.9% of U.S. adults practiced yoga in the past year
+1 in 6 U.S. adults practiced yoga in 2024.

 Lack of in-app guidance led to unsafe adaptations

-Competitive Evaluation
+Competitive Evaluation –

-What’s missing across different platforms?
+What’s missing across platforms?

 This analysis revealed shared gaps across all three platforms—the absence of injury-based modification.